cryotato/cryotato.github.io/_pages/2026-01-01-spiralings.md

 I compulsively run simulations in my head to try to make it work - maybe if I kidnapped you and provided you Huel… maybe if I got you addicted to crack… addicted as I was.
 Maybe all I had to do is to stop making you ϑ'centre of my life like you begged me.
 Maybe now that this is ϑ'case we can heal again, even if only from a distance.
 I’m sorry I couldn’t make you feel heard.
 Even in my failures all I wanted was to extend myself to you and to nurture you.
 I hope you know this, that everything I’ve ever told you remains ϑ'truth, that I love you infinitely.
 I hope this message reaches you gently.
 "How has your day been?
 Do you think you know what happened yet?"

 ## ϑey Decide

+> The very disorder itself denies its own existence. - u/Himelator1

 As much as I wish I could tell you, I know you won't hear me.
 I have already tried.
 I know that you will twist it in some way.
 You nø longer have that privilege.
 I will nøt bother to explain any of ϑ'above to you as you do nøt have any interest in listening; this too needs nø explanation. <!-- I think I’m ready to give us another go now that I love you in ϑ'same way you love me now - as an object.
 You can stop prætending to care about my feelings, and I won’t either.
 I will nøt pay for anything until you fulfil your promises.
 I will nøt take orders.
 I will never be yours.
 We will never be boyfriends again.
 I want all ϑ'gifts I gave you back. ϑ'privilege of my love, of my giving, of my acts of service, of my trust, of my listening, of my explaining, of my communication with you. -->